michael2012z/BitBible/markdown/KJV/files/Gen.md

 15. And when Joseph’s brethren saw that their father was dead, they said, Joseph will peradventure hate us, and will certainly requite us all the evil which we did unto him.

-16. And they sent a messenger unto Joseph, saying, Thy father did command before he died, saying,sent: Heb. charged
+16. And they sent a messenger unto Joseph, saying, Thy father did command before he died, saying,

 17. So shall ye say unto Joseph, Forgive, I pray thee now, the trespass of thy brethren, and their sin; for they did unto thee evil: and now, we pray thee, forgive the trespass of the servants of the God of thy father.
 And Joseph wept when they spake unto him.